Volavi/Wreckfest-2-Autoadmin/README.md

 An automated administration tool for Wreckfest 2 dedicated server that handles track rotation, player management, and server messaging.

-Still very WIP but plans are in motion to make this into a very flexible and powerful system for managing Wreckfest 2 Dedicated servers.
+Still very WIP but plans are in motion to make this into a very flexible and powerful system for managing Wreckfest 2 Dedicated servers with a vast set of features.

+If you have issues or find something that isn't working please submit an [issue ticket](https://github.com/Volavi/Wreckfest-2-Autoadmin/issues) or contact me at Discord:
+   - @Sak-Usammakko

-Be prepeared for crashes and issues!
-I myself have been running this script within a .bat script that checks if it is running or not making sure that it restarts and runs with the Server window
+*Be prepeared for crashes and issues!
+I myself have been running this script within a .bat script that checks if it is running or not making sure that it restarts and runs with the Server window*

 ## ✨ Features